USDA-ARS-GBRU/RNA-seq_JNV1/README.md

 ### Et cetera

-There is some debate about feeding Kallisto counts directly into DESeq2 although these appear to be generally more philosophical than empirically driven.
+There is some debate about feeding Kallisto counts directly into DESeq2 although the arguments appear to be more philosophical than empirical.
 See https://www.biostars.org/p/143458/#157303 for nice discussion.
 The approach can be more problematic (although still mostly okay) when combining counts across the transcripts of a gene.
 A more rigorous approach than simply adding counts across transcripts is to use tximport available through bioconductor.